top of page

 SUSTAINABILITY

-Yolélé supports livelihoods from sustainability farming in West Africa by commercializing underutilized, climate smart crops like fonio.
+Yolélé supports livelihoods from sustainable farming in West Africa by commercializing underutilized, climate smart crops like fonio.

 -